Home > Become a Notary > How to Become a Connecticut Notary

 The Connecticut notary statute does not require Connecticut notaries public to authenticate the notarial acts they perform with an official notarial seal.
 The use of an official notarial seal is optional.

-State law does give the notary the option of having the words “My commission expires (commission expiration date)” appear on the seal.
+- State law gives the notary public the option of having the words “My commission expires (commission expiration date)” appear on the seal.

-If a notary public does not utilize a notarial seal, the notary public must type or print legibly near the notary’s official signature on a notarial certificate the words “Notary Public” and “My commission expires (commission expiration date).”
-Section 3-94ja states that a notarial seal shall not be used by any other person or surrendered to any employer upon termination of the notary’s employment.
-To order a Connecticut notary stamp, notary seal, complete notary package, and notary supplies please visit the American Association of Notaries website, or call 713-644-2299.
+- If a notary public does not utilize a notarial seal, the notary public must type or print legibly near the notary’s official signature on a notarial certificate the words “Notary Public” and “My commission expires (commission expiration date).”

 How much can a Connecticut notary public charge for performing notarial acts?